entrepreneur-interet-general/bulletins-docs/configuration.md

 - `REPORTS_PASSWORD_HINT`: An hint to guess the password of the web interface.
 If you don't want to provide an hint, leave it null.
 - `SLACK_TOKEN`: The Slack token to use when calling the API.
 - `SLACK_GENERAL_CHANNEL`: A Slack channel name where a reminder to fill the reports will be posted on Fridays at 10 AM.
 Example: #general

+## Sending emails
+In order to send the weekly bulletins by email, you'll need to specify which SMTP server to use.

+To do so, fill all the environment variables starting with `MAIL_` in the `.env` file.

 ## Defining teams
 You can define your various teams / projects in `config/app.php` under the key `projects`.